specifics/aero-structures/README.md

 ## <a name="python-references"></a>Python References

 This section assumes that you have zero programming knowledge.
-Your goal here is to go through these references in order, and get from your first `Hello world!` program to what Chris Moffitt calls the ["plateau of productivity"](http://pbpython.com/plateau-of-productivity.html).
+Your goal here is to go from your first `Hello world!` program to what Chris Moffitt calls the ["plateau of productivity"](http://pbpython.com/plateau-of-productivity.html).

 Many people who start coding for the first time get stuck in the "trough of disillusionment" stage of learning, and struggle to break out of it.
 I pushed a boulder up this same hill many times, only to fall back into the trough and give up for a while.
 But after a bit of a learning curve, I can attest that it has certainly been worth all the effort, not only in time saved, but also in the sense of accomplishment.

 ### <a name="why-python"></a>Why Python?
-* It's easy to learn and a great first coding language
-* You can go from learning to productive within a few weeks
+* It's easy to learn and a great first coding language.
+You can go from learning to productive within a few weeks!
-* It's a mature language with many libraries and tons of documentation (Python 1.0 came out in 1994!)
+* It's a mature language with many libraries and tons of documentation.
+Python 1.0.0 came out in 1994!
-* It has many applications, from basic scripting to data analysis to machine learning
+* It has many applications, from basic scripting to data analysis to machine learning.

 ### <a name="beginner-novice"></a>Beginner-Novice
 Whether you're learning to code for the first time or simply adding Python to your list of languages, these resources will get you up and running quickly.
+The very first thing you'll want to do is download the [Anaconda](https://www.anaconda.com/download/) distribution of Python 3, and start up _Spyder_ or _QtConsole_.

 #### <a name="learning-python-for-the-first-time"></a>Learning Python for the First Time
-There are five main resources recommended by the Python community, all of them free:
+There are five main resources recommended by the Python community, all of them free.
+You only need to choose one and stick with it, but as we are all blessed with different minds, you'll want to try several to see which is more suited to your learning style.
+As my electrical engineering professor Keith Garfield told me, *"Find a voice that speaks to you."*

 1. [Automate the Boring Stuff with Python](http://inventwithpython.com/#automate) by Al Sweigart
 1. [Dive into Python 3](http://www.diveintopython3.net/) by Mark Pilgrim